Contextual information integration for stance detection via cross-attention: Introduction

 Consequently, providing external knowledge as an additional signal to stance classification has been proposed as a remedy.
-However, in lack of a general solution, previous work applies knowledge integration only for a specific text domain like social media~\citep{allaway-etal-2021-adversarial, clark-etal-2021-integrating}.
-But stance detection (SD) algorithms are applied on a multitude of different text sources like social media~\citep{ALDAYEL2021102597}, news~\citep{hanselowski-etal-2019-richly} or debating fora~\citep{hasan-ng-2013-stance, chen-etal-2019-seeing} and on diverse targets such as persons~\citep{sobhani-etal-2017-dataset, li-etal-2021-p}, products~\citep{somasundaran-wiebe-2010-recognizing}, or controversial topics~\citep{stab-etal-2018-cross, yohan2021argumentativerelationslogic}, inter alia.
-In addition, existing approaches are often dependent on the structure of the external knowledge source which is used~\cite{zhang-etal-2020-enhancing-cross}.
-However, most likely a single source of knowledge will not suffice for all different scenarios and adapting the model architecture to the structure of a specific knowledge source (e.g. graph-based) limits its applicability.
+However, lacking a general solution, previous work applies knowledge integration only for a specific text domain like social media~\citep{allaway-etal-2021-adversarial, clark-etal-2021-integrating}.
+Nevertheless, SD algorithms are applied on a multitude of different text sources like social media~\citep{ALDAYEL2021102597}, news~\citep{hanselowski-etal-2019-richly} or debating fora~\citep{hasan-ng-2013-stance, chen-etal-2019-seeing} and on diverse targets such as persons~\citep{sobhani-etal-2017-dataset, li-etal-2021-p}, products~\citep{somasundaran-wiebe-2010-recognizing}, or controversial topics~\citep{stab-etal-2018-cross, yohan2021argumentativerelationslogic}, among other things.
+In addition, existing approaches~\citep{zhang-etal-2020-enhancing-cross, paul2020argumentative} often depend on the structure of the external knowledge source which is used.
+However, a single source of knowledge will likely not suffice for all different scenarios and adapting the model architecture to the structure of a specific knowledge source (e.g. graph-based) limits its applicability.

-In this work we propose a flexible approach to integrate external knowledge (or any contextual information) by encoding it as text.
-We argue that it is better aligned to the encoding schema of the language model and does not introduce a dependency on the structure of a particular knowledge source.
-It also allows for usage of any context source which fits best the text domain of the data.
-Finally, it even allows mixing contextual information from multiple sources.

-In detail, we propose a dual-encoder architecture (INJECT), which encodes the input text and context information separately while facilitating information exchange between both via cross-attention.
-We investigate extracting contextual information from various sources using different extraction strategies and evaluate our approach across a benchmark of 16 stance detection datasets exhibiting different characteristics with regards to text source, size, and label imbalance.
-Our experimental setup involves experiments both (1) in-domain, i.e. the targets of the test dataset are seen during training, and (2) cross-domain, i.e. the test targets are unseen.
-We observe statistical significant improvements when comparing to competitive baselines and provide an analysis which demonstrates the effectiveness of our approach.
+This work proposes a flexible and robust approach to integrate contextual information by encoding it as text.
+It is better aligned to the encoding schema of a pre-trained language model (PLM) and circumvents any dependency on the structure of a particular knowledge source.
+It also allows for using any context source that best fits the data's text domain, or mixing contextual information from multiple sources.
+In detail, we propose a dual-encoder architecture (INJECT), which encodes the input text and context information separately while facilitating information exchange between both via attention.
+We investigate extracting contextual information from various sources using different extraction strategies and evaluate our approach across a benchmark of 16 stance detection datasets exhibiting different characteristics concerning text source, size, and label imbalance.